haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

             address to, // Destination account
-            uint256 amount, // Amount of tokens to mint address omToken, // The token address on the 1Money payment network uint8 interopProtoId // Identifier of the bridge/protocol this token is bound to );
+            uint256 amount, // Amount of tokens to mint address omToken, // The token address on the 1Money payment network uint32 srcChainId // Source chain identifier provided by the cross-chain protocol );
         event OMInteropSent(
-            uint64 nonce, // Nonce used by the relayer to submit the matching Transfer instruction address from, // Source account (needed to refund the unused fee) uint256 refundAmount, // Amount of tokens to refund the user address omToken, // The token address on the 1Money payment network uint8 interopProtoId // Identifier of the bridge/protocol this token is bound to )
+            uint64 nonce, // Nonce used by the relayer to submit the matching Transfer instruction address from, // Source account (needed to refund the unused fee) uint256 refundAmount, // Amount of tokens to refund the user address omToken, // The token address on the 1Money payment network uint32 dstChainId // Destination chain identifier provided by the sender )

         // bridgeFrom emits OMInteropReceived